-CO2 GHGs refer to exchanges with the atmosphere where emissions are additions to the atmosphere and therefore have a positive sign.

-Table 1A (in the annex of this supplement) is a summary table of carbon stock changes resulting from activities under Articles 3.3 and 3.4 for the inventory year.
-It is good practice to also use the table for the base year for each elected Article 3.4 activity.
-This table summarises data of the compilation tables by activity across all carbon pools and non-CO2 GHG emissions and across all strata within a country.

-In addition to the data in the Tables, it is good practice to report the underlying assumptions and factors used for the calculation of the carbon stock changes and emissions of CH4 and N2O, as well as for the calculation of the uncertainties.

-Decision 2/CMP.7 contains a clause for AR and FM activities that carbon stock changes and non-CO2 GHG emissions resulting from natural disturbances may be excluded from accounting (see Tables 4B, 4C, 4D and 6D, 6E, 6F and Table 5B).
-If this provision is used then the areas where such disturbances occurred have to be identified and monitored for subsequent land-use change.57 If such lands exist for the inventory year, it is good practice to distinguish them from other AR and/or FM lands and to report them (and the associated carbon stock changes and non-CO2 GHG emissions, distinguishing emissions from subsequent removals) separately in Tables 4A to 6A.
-Although this is an issue related to accounting, it is mentioned here because inventory data are likely to be needed to implement the ND provision.

-Decision 2/CMP.7 contains a clause that Parties can elect to report carbon stock changes and non-CO2 GHG emissions resulting from conversion of forest plantation to non-forest land under FM together with carbon stock changes and non-CO2 GHG emissions resulting from conversion of at least an equivalent area of non-forest land converted to forest land (CEFC, see Table 6C).
-If this CEFC provision is used, then all areas subject to this provision have to be identified and their georeferenced locations reported58 in Table 6A.
-Although this is an issue related to accounting, it is mentioned here because inventory data are likely to be needed to implement the provision.
+- 3272 conversion also involves sign change to switch from the ecosystem to the atmospheric perspective: stock 3273 changes refer to ecosystem carbon stocks (where decreases have a negative sign) while fluxes of CO2 and non- - CO2 GHGs refer to exchanges with the atmosphere where emissions are additions to the atmosphere and 3274 - 3275 therefore have a positive sign. - 3276 Table 1A (in the annex of this supplement) is a summary table of carbon stock changes resulting from activities - 3277 under Articles 3.3 and 3.4 for the inventory year.
+It is good practice to also use the table for the base year for - 3278 each elected Article 3.4 activity.
+This table summarises data of the compilation tables by activity across all - 3279 carbon pools and non-CO2 GHG emissions and across all strata within a country. - In addition to the data in the Tables, it is good practice to report the underlying assumptions and factors used for 3280 - 3281 the calculation of the carbon stock changes and emissions of CH4 and N2O, as well as for the calculation of the - 3282 uncertainties. - 3283 Decision 2/CMP.7 contains a clause for AR and FM activities that carbon stock changes and non-CO2 GHG - 3284 emissions resulting from natural disturbances may be excluded from accounting (see Tables 4B, 4C, 4D and 6D, - 6E, 6F and Table 5B).
+If this provision is used then the areas where such disturbances occurred have to be 3285 identified and monitored for subsequent land-use change.56 If such lands exist for the inventory year, it is good - 3286 - 3287 practice to distinguish them from other AR and/or FM lands and to report them (and the associated carbon stock - 3288 changes and non-CO2 GHG emissions, distinguishing emissions from subsequent removals) separately in Tables - 3289 4A to 6A.
+Although this is an issue related to accounting, it is mentioned here because inventory data are likely - 3290 to be needed to implement the ND provision. - 3291 Decision 2/CMP.7 contains a clause that Parties can elect to report carbon stock changes and non-CO2 GHG - 3292 emissions resulting from conversion of forest plantation to non-forest land under FM together with carbon stock - 3293 changes and non-CO2 GHG emissions resulting from conversion of at least an equivalent area of non-forest land - 3294 converted to forest land (CEFC, see Table 6C).
+If this CEFC provision is used, then all areas subject to this - 3295 provision have to be identified and their georeferenced locations reported57 in Table 6A.
+Although this is an - 3296 issue related to accounting, it is mentioned here because inventory data are likely to be needed to implement the - 3297 provision.

-Separate tables should be reported for the base year when CM, GM, RV and/or WDR are elected.

-Finally, separate annual uncertainty estimates should be reported for each activity under Articles 3.3 and 3.4, for each reported carbon pool, each GHG and geographical location.
-Uncertainty estimates are to be made at the 95% confidence limits expressed as percent of the emissions by sources or removals by sinks (or changes in stocks).
+- 3298 Separate tables should be reported for the base year when CM, GM, RV and/or WDR are elected. - 3299 Finally, separate annual uncertainty estimates should be reported for each activity under Articles 3.3 and 3.4, for - 3300 each reported carbon pool, each GHG and geographical location.
+Uncertainty estimates are to be made at the 95% 3301 confidence limits expressed as percent of the emissions by sources or removals by sinks (or changes in stocks).